audioscavenger/rkit/README.md

 harmful/unwanted by exaggerated/mental AVs/services such as Sophos, and will shoot false positives.
 Prepare yourself to explain these alerts to your IT bff.

+There is a discussion on the subject here: [antivirus-companies-cause-a-big-headache-to-small-developers](http://blog.nirsoft.net/2009/05/17/antivirus-companies-cause-a-big-headache-to-small-developers/)

 This batch wil not delete any file on your system other than the one it downloads.